Gruppenhorchgerät: Development

-Group listening device
+U-Boat Group listening device

-The group listening device (‘’Gruppenhorchgerät’’), abbreviated "GHG", consisted of two groups of 24 sensors (one group on each side of the ship).
+The GHG for U-boats consisted of two groups of 24 sensors (one group on each side of the ship).
 Each sensor had a tube preamplifier.
 These 48 low frequency signals were then routed to a switching matrix in the main unit.
 The sonar operator could determine the ship's side and the exact direction of the sound source.
-To improve the resolution, there were three switchable crossover with 1, 3 and 6 kHz center frequency.
-A disadvantage of the side mounting, was a dead zone of 40 ° to fore and aft.
+To improve the resolution, there were three switchable high-pass filters with 1, 3 and 6 kHz cutoff frequency (and a bypass without filtering).
+A disadvantage of the side mounting was a dead zone of 40 ° to fore and aft.

+Each hydrophone had its own tube amplifier, with input either direct or through a coupling transformer.
+The amplifier outputs were switchable on/off, and connected to wipers on a wheel, with positions mirroring the positions of the hydrophones on the hull.
+The wipers then were in contact with an array of parallel strips, connected to a portion of an electrical analog delay line, a linear array of capacitors and inductors.
+The angle of the wheel selected the delays applied to each hydrophone signal, superimposing them with the delays from speed of sound in water.
+The operator then switched on/off the relevant hydrophones, rotated wheel until the interferences maximized (the signal of the target was loudest).
+The position on the goniometer coupled to the wheel then shown the azimuth towards the target.
+The output of the delay line was connected to a tube preamplifier, fed into a filter stage.
+The selectable filters allowed listening to different frequencies (low for longer distance, high for precision aiming).
+The output was then further amplified for a set of headphones or a speaker.
+The assembly acted effectively as electronically steered phased array.